409 - Conflict

 How to Fix Conflict

-- 1Fetch the latest resource representation, then retry mutation with current precondition tokens (for example `If-Match` / version fields).
+- 1Fetch the latest resource representation, then retry with current precondition tokens such as

-- 3Return actionable conflict details to callers so they can merge state instead of blind-retrying.
+- 3Return machine-readable conflict reasons so callers can merge, refresh, or adopt existing state instead of blind-retrying.

 Step-by-Step Diagnosis for Conflict

-- 1Capture conflict metadata (version, ETag, lock, duplicate key, or workflow state) returned with 409.
+- 1Capture conflict metadata: version, ETag, lock, duplicate key, workflow state, or idempotency collision details.

-- 2Re-read resource state immediately before mutation to detect stale client snapshots.
+- 2Re-read resource state immediately before mutation to detect stale client assumptions.

 - 3Trace concurrent writers and sequencing decisions through request IDs and workflow events.

-- 4Retest with explicit preconditions and idempotency keys to confirm conflict path is eliminated.
+- 5Retest with explicit preconditions and idempotency keys to confirm the conflict path is eliminated.

 State Version and Preconditions